NVIDIA/aistore/docs/storage_svcs.md

 ### Limitations

-In the version 2.0, once a bucket is configured for EC, it'll stay erasure coded for its entire lifetime - there is currently no supported way to change this once-applied configuration to a different (N, K) schema, disable EC, and/or remove redundant EC-generated content.
+In version 2.1, once a bucket is configured for EC, it'll stay erasure coded for its entire lifetime - there is currently no supported way to change this once-applied configuration to a different (N, K) schema, disable EC, and/or remove redundant EC-generated content.

 Secondly, only local buckets are currently supported.
 Both limitations will be removed in the subsequent releases.